fbpx

 • Physical Consequences: BED often leads to obesity and its related health issues, including diabetes, hypertension, and heart disease.
 The weight gain can exacerbate emotional distress and self-esteem issues.

-• Psychological Impact: Emotional distress is a common feature of BED, which may include feelings of guilt, shame, and a loss of control over eating.
-It can lead to a cycle of overeating as a means of coping with emotional difficulties.
+• Psychological Impact: Emotional distress is a common feature of BED, characterized by feelings of guilt, shame, and a loss of control over eating.
+Consequently, this can lead to a cycle of overeating as a means of coping with emotional difficulties.

 4. Avoidant/Restrictive food intake disorder (ARFID)